-A Better Chance boasts nearly 17,000 trailblazing Alumni nationwide.
+A Better Chance boasts over 17,000 trailblazing Alumni nationwide.

 Our Alumni are leaders in a variety of sectors from business, finance, education, healthcare, the arts and beyond.
 They represent the mission of A Better Chance and for that we are proud to call them our own.

 There are many milestone stops along the Alumni journey.
 From college, to first jobs, first homes, promotions, family celebrations and more.
 A Better Chance wants to stay in the know with our Alumni and learn what great things they are doing every step of the way.